GreenDelta/openLCA2-manual/src/prod_sys/model_graph.md

 - _**New!**_ **Set analysis group**: This new function of openLCA 2.4 allows you to conveniently categorize your LCA product system results into various categories, such as the EN15804+A2 modules.
 Instead of setting up specific processes, you can easily group results.
 Check the [dedicated section](../res_analysis/res_analysis_groups.md) for details.

-- **Add Sticky Note**: For documentation reasons you can add a sticky note to the process.
+- **Add Sticky Note**: For documentation reasons, you can add a sticky note to the process.

-- **Delete**: Removes not only the selected process but all the processes that are linked only to it.
+- **Delete**: Removes only the selected process but all the processes that are linked only to it.
 Here is an example of deleting the process "Printed wiring board".

     ![](../media/model_graph_delte_before.png)
     <br>_Model graph - Example of deleting a process (before)_